cfbastarz/OldDropboxIcons/README.md

 # OldDropboxIcons

-Old dropbox icons.
+Old fashion dropbox icons.
 These are the coloured version of the status bar icons.

-Use:
+## Use

-1) Copy the contents of images/hicolor/16x16/status/\*png to your ~/.dropbox-dist/dropbox-lnx.*/images/hicolor/16x16/status/.
+* Copy the contents of images/hicolor/16x16/status/\*png to your ~/.dropbox-dist/dropbox-lnx.*/images/hicolor/16x16/status/.
-2) Restart Dropbox.
+* Restart Dropbox.

 ![Old Dropbox Icons](olddropboxicons.png)